DocMarmel/Unban_Nextcloud/README.md

 After several login attempts with a bad password or a bad username, the user is banned.
 This application allows the administrator to unban the user of a single click in the administration part.

 For the moment this app is in progress.
-The code is in the dev branch.
+The code is in the dev branch for the Nextcloud 16.
+And in the Nextcloud-15 branch for this version.